mstksg/inCode/copy/entries/type-levels.md

 insertSorted :: Entry n a -> Sorted m a -> Sorted (Min n m) a
 ```

-To write this, we can use two helper functions: first, to decide *if* we
+To write this, we can use some helper functions: first, to decide *if* we
 are in the `n <= m` or the `n > m` case:

 ```haskell